Innovative Design: A New Era for Child-Resistant Packaging

 Luckily, Fresh-Lock® child-resistant closures are compatible with multiple film structures for different performance needs.
 Pharmaceutical companies can now shift from rigid plastic bottles and corrugated boxes to flexible packaging thanks to these closures, which can be applied to standup pouches and packaging designed to hold blister packs.
 Flexible pharmaceutical packaging offers convenience and safety for the user and provides protection for e-commerce delivery, which is a growing demand in this market.

 Another application for these closures is flexible pool chemical packaging, which requires high-performance film materials that meet the requirements of the Environmental Protection Agency (EPA) and withstand the corrosive chemicals they’re storing.
 Fresh-Lock® closures can be applied to these high-performance materials for a complete, child-resistant package.

-Remember, however, that the flexible design and materials composing the package must also meet necessary requirements and undergo their own research and testing to be considered child resistant.
+The flexible design and materials composing the package must also meet necessary requirements and undergo their own research and testing to be considered child-resistant.

 Enter the New Era of Child-Resistant Packaging

 Packaging has changed a lot since the first child safety caps were implemented on rigid containers for child-resistant packaging.
 With new flexible packaging technologies flooding the market, it’s often best to go back to the originator, especially when the originator has continued to advance and improve upon its groundbreaking innovations.